ElectroTechnique/TSynth-for-Teensy3.6/README.md

 - Teensy 3.6 with SGTL5000 Audio Shield.
 Two 4061 multiplexers providing 32 channels from the pots into two ADCs.
 The rest of the pots and switches use remaining pins on Teensy.
 - Enclosure is laser cut acrylic with etched labels filled with yellow acrylic paint (this technique could be improved with experimentation), end cheeks are 3D printed.

+USE

+TSynth patch saving and recall works like an analogue polysynth from the late 70s (Prophet 5).
+When you recall a patch, all the front panel controls will be different values from those saved in the patch.
+Moving them will cause a jump to the current value.

+- Back button cancels current mode such as save, recall, delete and rename patches.

+- Recall shows list of patches.
+Use encoder to move through list.
+Enter button on encoder chooses highlighted patch or press Recall again.
+Recall also recalls the current patch settings if the panel controls have been altered.
+Holding Recall for 1.5s will initialise the synth with all the current panel control settings - the synth sounds the same as the controls are set.

+- Save will save the current settings to a new patch at the end of the list or you can use the encoder to overwrite an existing patch.
+Press Save again to save it.
+If you want to name/rename the patch, press the encoder enter button and use the encoder and enter button to choose an alphanumeric name.
+Holding Save for 1.5s will go into a patch deletion mode.
+Use encoder and enter button to choose and delete patch.
+Patch numbers will be changed on the SD card to be consecutive again.